 - Why do you rarely use X?

 - How would you rate the X mobile app?

 Why it’s useful: Send product research surveys to better understand your users and their needs.
-All that so you can drive better product adoption and market feature more effectively.
+As a result, you will drive better product adoption and market features more effectively.

 4. CSAT (Customer Satisfaction) Surveys

-CSAT surveys rank 4th (14% of all surveys) which comes as a bit of a surprise.
-After all, the Customer Satisfaction Score is mostly a customer support metric, not a marketing one.
+CSAT surveys rank 4th (14% of all surveys), which comes as a surprise.
+After all, the Customer Satisfaction Score is mostly a customer-support metric, not a marketing one.
 With that being said, marketers need to keep an eye on the big picture, and measuring customer satisfaction is part of it.

 Examples of CSAT survey questions: